Frequently Asked Questions

 • When an organization refuses to comply with OFCCP’s regulations, the agency may recommend the suspension or cancellation of current or future federal contracts and subcontracts.

-After the affirmative action plans (AAPs) are done, it is important to implement the AAPs.
-Federal contractors and subcontractors should also recognize that they have responsibilities beyond preparing AAPs.
+After the affirmative action programs (or plans) are done, it is important to implement the AAPs.
+Federal contractors and subcontractors should know that they have responsibilities beyond preparing AAPs.

 Identify Priorities

-Use the AAP results as a diagnostic tool.
-Look for trends and identify priorities.
-Consider the following questions:
+Using the AAP results as a diagnostic tool, contractors should look for trends and identify priorities and consider the following items:

 • Compare the total number of placement goals for this year with placement goals from prior years

-• Are there significant problems identified in data?
+• Are there significant problems identified in the data?

 • Find job groups and/or locations with consistent goals or goals showing high levels of statistical significance